You should notify us using the online notification form of all results and updates.

 Thank you for your cooperation and support.

-The table below shows the number of current cases at each campus.
-In each of these cases, we have followed our established procedures for contacting everyone directly affected.
+The table below shows the number of positive cases reported at each campus.
+In each of these cases, we will follow our established procedures for contacting everyone directly affected.

 As a result of the third lockdown, all future interviews for new applicants will be by phone until further notice.
 Each interview will take place on the same date and time as scheduled.
 If you have any questions please contact Customer Services.